Teach other pilots how to fly multi-engine aircraft.

 The Multi-Engine Instructor (MEI) Course allows you to gain the experience and training necessary to instruct private and commercial pilots in a multi-engine airplane.
+This course teaches specialized skills and is a great way to improve your knowledge as an instructor.

 - How to Provide Flight Training in a Complex, Multi-Engine Aircraft